Table of Contents

-The Museum of Science and Industry (MOSI) is a not-for-profit science museum located in Tampa.
+The Museum of Science and Industry (MOSI) is a not-for-profit science museum in Tampa.

-Here there are lots of hands-on science and technology stations for the kids to enjoy.
-Kids’ activities include the Saunders Planetarium, climbing, video games, and plenty of other experiences.
-There are things to do outdoors too such as zip lines and sky trail ropes.
+There are lots of hands-on science and technology stations for the kids to enjoy.
+Kids’ activities include the Saunders Planetarium, climbing, video games, and many other experiences.
+There are things to do outdoors, such as zip lines and sky trail ropes.

 MOSI prices are relatively affordable, $7.95 for kids 3+ and $12.95 for adults.
 There is a ticket discount for seniors, and kids under 3 are FREE.

-In recent years it underwent a detailed renovation, so if you haven’t been in a few years you will want to revisit this museum.
+It underwent a detailed renovation in recent years, so if you haven’t been in a few years, you will want to revisit MOSI.

 Open Monday through Sunday from 9:30 am to 5 pm, prices vary see website for details.
-Once you’re finished grab the kids for a meal, or take a break at the water play area.
+Once you’re finished grab the kids for a meal at nearby Sparkman Wharf, or take a break at the water play area.

-My kid absolutely loves Blippi who also visited this amazing Aquarium.
-In case you want a quick tour of it prior to visiting, check out “Blippa Visits the Florida Aquarium.”
+My kid absolutely loves Blippi, who also visited this amazing Aquarium.
+In case you want a quick tour of it before visiting, check out “Blippa Visits the Florida Aquarium.”

-Important to note, that this experience is located just a short drive South of St Petersburg, FL.
+Important to note that this experience is a short drive south of St Petersburg, FL.

 Pro Tip: Pack light to make this a more enjoyable experience.
-Make sure to wear a hat and plenty of sunscreen especially in the summertime.
+Wear a hat and sunscreen, especially in the summertime. ☀️

 Located in Largo off Ulmerton Road, this hidden gem is the perfect petting zoo right in the city.
 See ponies, donkeys, goats, rabbits, chickens, ducks, pigs, and more farm animals!

 This family-owned and operated business has some of the nicest folks running it.
-Cost is $10 per person, and kids under 30 inches tall are FREE.
+The cost is $10 per person, and kids under 30 inches tall are FREE.
 The whole family will enjoy this farm life experience!
 This is an especially fun activity for younger children and toddlers.